CopernicaMarketingSoftware/REACT-PHP-CPP/README.md

 ```

-Again, an instance of the event loop needs to be created, so that the connection class can be used.
-The callback function notifies us when the connection is established.
+Again, an instance of the event loop needs to be created, so that the connection class can be used, whilst the callback function notifies us when the connection is established.

 Statements